TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 18/Acts 18.22.md

 ---

-And when he had landed at Caesarea, he went up and saluted the church, and went down to Antioch.
+When he had landed at Caesarea, he went up and greeted the assembly, and went down to Antioch.